Code reviews are a central part of developing high-quality code for Chromium. All changes must be reviewed.

-To indicate a positive review, the reviewer types “LGTM” (case insensitive) into a comment on the code review.
-This stands for “Looks Good To Me.”
-The text “not LGTM” will cancel out a previous positive review.
+To indicate a positive review, the reviewer chooses “+1” in Code-Review field on Gerrit, or types “LGTM” (case insensitive) into a comment on Rietveld.
+This stands for “Looks Good To Me.” “-1” in Code-Review field on Gerrit or the text “not LGTM” on Rietveld will cancel out a previous positive review.

 If you have multiple reviewers, make it clear in the message you send requesting review what you expect from each reviewer.
 Otherwise people might assume their input is not required or waste time with redundant reviews.